sjb3d/caldera/README.md

 * [Progressive Multi-Jittered Sample Sequences](https://graphics.pixar.com/library/ProgressiveMultiJitteredSampling/) implemented in [pmj](https://github.com/sjb3d/pmj)
   * Several sequences are generated into a texture at startup and used tiled over the image
-* Wide colour gamut in the AcesCG colour space, converted back to Rec709 using the fit from [BakingLab](https://github.com/TheRealMJP/BakingLab/blob/master/BakingLab/ACES.hlsl)
+* Wide colour gamut in the [ACEScg](https://en.wikipedia.org/wiki/Academy_Color_Encoding_System) colour space, converted back to Rec709 using the fit from [BakingLab](https://github.com/TheRealMJP/BakingLab/blob/master/BakingLab/ACES.hlsl)
   * There are some derivations for these matrices in [`color_space.rs`](https://github.com/sjb3d/caldera/blob/main/apps/compute/src/color_space.rs), but the tonemap curve fit is used as-is

 ### mesh